mvniemi/duke_cs290_portfolio/Bug_Fix_Report_Final.md

 While I regret not being able to submit a pull request to master, I think avoiding doing so was the correct option.
 In diagnosing the bug I was able to get an introductry understanding of CSS of which I had no prior experience, and was able to create a palatable fix that I could have commited and submitted as a bug fix.
 However, I do not believe submitting a bug fix I knew was sub-par to the master project would have been productive for the sakai community.
 If I were to get more involved in fixing these types of bugs, I would seek mentorship from experienced developers in order to do it properly.

-**WHy this is ok, I'm very inexperienced with CSS and would likely have just caused more problems w/regression